Perfect Four Day Havasupai Falls Itinerary

 There are lots of activities to do here, including golfing or enjoying a waterpark, but we think the spa would be the best way to treat yourselves post-hike.

-Zach attended a business retreat here and said it would be the perfect place to relax.
+Zach attended a business retreat here and says it’s the perfect place to relax.
 Enjoy pools, sit around fire tables, and enjoy homey rooms.
 Plus, we love that it’s only ten minutes from the Phoenix airport.

 Day before your hike: Check in at the Grand Canyon Caverns Inn